ramonprz01/art-auction/README.md

 https://miro.medium.com/max/1100/0*Bj_O1jRFzZjKxzi4.jpg
 ### 2. Intro to our Crawler

 The first thing we want to do before crawling any website is to determine whether there are any restrictions we should be aware of.
-To do this we type the
+To do this we type the name of the main site of the website we will be scraping and add "/robots.txt"

 To initiate a spider crawler using scrapy we can use the command: